RasaHQ/financial-demo/data/nlu/nlu.md

  - I need it delivered faster
  - Can I get it faster
  - Can I get it sooner than that

+## intent:restart
+ - I want to start over
+ - Can we reset
+ - Reset the conversation
+ - start over

 ## synonym:emblem
 - emblm